 |Scalability||Can scale the vector graphics.||Cannot scale raster images.|

 |Tools||Main emphasis and availability of drawing tools like shapes etc.||The main emphasis on editing tools like selection, effects, etc., used for image editing.|

 |Software Alternative||It’s an alternative to Photoshop Illustrator and Adobe Corel Draw.||It’s an alternative to Adobe Photoshop.|

 |Image Appearance||The image will not look blurry or torn when zoomed in.||The image will look blurry or torn when zoomed in.|

 |File Size||File size less because it only stores axial values of the nodes.||The file size is higher as the color values of each pixel are stored in it.|

 This is a guide to Inkscape vs GIMP.
-Here we discuss the definition of Inkscape vs GIMP with its top 8 key differences including infographics and comparison table.
+Here we discuss the definition of Inkscape vs GIMP with its top 8 key differences, including infographics and a comparison table.
 You may also look at the following articles to learn more –